How can I ensure ringtone overrides are set up and functioning correctly?

 There are two ways to set up a Distinctive ring within our platform, depending on your SIP device.

-1. Distinctive Ring by Department
+- Distinctive Ring by Department

-2. Distinctive Ring by DID
+- Distinctive Ring by DID

 The Distinctive Ring feature adds a department name to the Alert-Info header of the SIP INVITE message of internal calls.
 An endpoint that receives such an INVITE can be configured to play a special ringtone based on the content.
-For example, in the INVITE, the Alert-Info header contains the text "info=Restaurant" because the caller has been assigned to the "Restaurant” department in the portal.
+For example, the Alert-Info header in the INVITE contains the text "info=Restaurant" because the caller has been assigned to the "Restaurant” department in the portal.
 Therefore, any endpoint that receives this call can be configured to play a special ringtone with the overrides.

 Distinctive Ring by Department

-If a user is already a part of a Department and you want them to ring differently from external calls, then all you need to do is add the overrides for their specific SIP device, which will be discussed in this article.
+If a user is already a part of a Department and you want them to ring differently from external calls, then all you need to do is add the overrides for their specific SIP device, which will be discussed next in this article.

 Add overrides to the receiver's SIP devices.

 Here are some of the most common SIP devices with their Overrides.
-Please note that we have modified the override to use the Sample above.

 Grandstream: